Israel gives 24 hours to evacuate more than a million people from northern Gaza

 Several humanitarian organizations have asked to open a humanitarian corridor to bring in gasoline, food and medicine, among other basic things, but Israel has flatly refused.
 This Thursday, the response from Energy Minister Israel Katz was forceful: «Humanitarian aid to Gaza?
 “There will be no electricity, drinking water or fuel until the kidnapped people can return home.”
 And he made something else clear: “Let no one give us moral lessons.”
 The situation is so critical that even the UN has reminded the Hebrew state that international law prohibits collective punishment and that the blockade could be considered a “war crime.”

-The first movement after the statement from Netanyahu’s Army was carried out by the United Nations Agency for Palestine Refugees in the Near East (UNRWA), which has announced that it is going to relocate its offices to the south of Gaza.
+The first move after the statement from Netanyahu’s Army was made by the United Nations Agency for Palestine Refugees in the Near East (UNRWA), which has announced that it is going to relocate its offices to the south of Gaza.
 “We do this to continue our humanitarian operations and support for staff and refugees,” they explained.
-They have also asked the Israeli authorities to increase the protection of all civilians in shelters “including schools.”
+The international organization also made a “firm call” for this order “to be rescinded to prevent what is already a tragedy from becoming a disastrous situation.”
+And he has asked the Israeli authorities to increase the protection of all civilians in shelters “including schools.”
+There are more than 200,000 people sheltered in 92 of these facilities, the organization says.

-This Thursday the number of displaced people was 336,000 people, but if Gaza is emptied, it would be necessary to add no less than 1.1 million people, who are the inhabitants of the city.
+This Thursday, the number of displaced people rose to 423,000, but if Gaza is emptied, no less than a million more people would have to be added, who are the inhabitants of the city.
 This would be half of the population of the Strip.
 The UN considers that this move is almost “impossible” to carry out “without devastating humanitarian consequences.”

 For its part, Hamas has warned the population that the Israeli alert is “false propaganda aimed at confusing citizens and breaking internal Palestinian cohesion.”
-Apparently, the Israeli Army’s plans would be to divide the Strip in two and then surround the most important cities and start a hand-to-hand fight.
+The Israeli Army’s plans would be to divide the Strip in two and then surround the most important cities and start a hand-to-hand fight.

+The terrorist organization has named this day ‘Friday of Rage’.
+Khaled Meshal, political leader of the Syrian branch of Hamas, exiled in Damascus and one of the founders of the terrorist group, has called on Muslims around the world to apply Islamic jihad (holy war) this Friday at a global level, a dangerous threat to all Jewish communities on the planet.

+Many citizens are already packing their bags to leave the area as soon as possible.
+The situation is chaotic and they don’t even know where they are going to sleep tonight.
+It doesn’t seem like it’s the most urgent thing either.
+“The only concern now is whether you are going to make it, whether you are going to live,” said Nebal Farshkh, spokesman for the Red Crescent in the city.
+“Forget about food, forget about electricity, forget about fuel,” he continued in statements to local media.

 750 goals achieved tonight

-Israeli authorities have maintained that the attacks “have paralyzed vital assets for the enemy and have therefore substantially harmed them.
+Israeli authorities maintain that the attacks “have paralyzed vital assets for the enemy and have therefore substantially harmed them.
 “We will continue to protect the people of Israel and strike with power and precision.”

 Israel will not loosen the Gaza block if there is no release of hostages.
 In the hands of Hamas there are an estimated 150 people, mainly Israeli nationals.
-However, while warning of this, they also assure that it is not time to negotiate, that is, that the liberation movement should leave the terrorist organization itself without asking for anything in return.
+However, while warning of this, they also assure that it is not time to negotiate, that is, that the terrorist organization should release the hostages without asking for anything in return.

 #Israel #hours #evacuate #million #people #northern #Gaza